msheffer2/Low-Sample-Cluster-Prediction/README.md

 accuracy overall).
-The syntax files attached illustrate how I accomplished this but I ran to "pre-predictions" to see what each person's probability was of being in Segment 3 or in Segment 4 and included those two probabilities
+The syntax files attached illustrate how I accomplished this but I ran to "pre-predictions" to see what each person's probability was of being in Segment 3 or in Segment 4 and included those two probabilities as additional predictors to use in the model.

 ##### Figure 6: Cross Validation Accuracy Output

 ![](README_files/figure-markdown_strict/unnamed-chunk-8-1.png)

-The graph in Figure 3 summarizes the change in the accuracy of the multi-class prediction in the traning dataset (yellow bar), in each of the 5 cross-validation folds (blue bars), and the average of the 5 cross-validation folds (red bar).
-The CV suggests that the model is over-fit and that the accuracy is quite a bit below the perfect accuracy indicated in the confusion matrix; the CV estimate of the accuracy for this model is about 62%, not 100%.
+Figure 6 shows the improvement in accuracy with the additional predictors (compared to Figure 3).
+Now the model retains it's accuracy even after cross validations.

 ##### Figure 7: Cross Validation Sensitivity Output

 ![](README_files/figure-markdown_strict/unnamed-chunk-9-1.png)

+Figure 7 also indicates that all 5 segments are uniformly well predicted.
+OK, these are really almost too hight to be believable and the real accuracies/sensitivities in this research were nothing this high.
+Nevertheless, this shows the general process and type of improvement or result I expect even if I almost never expect to get anything this high!

 ##### Table 2: Distribution of 5 Clusters in the Sample Data & Scored Database